-- a) The Company is of the type that meets the criteria to produce Tier 2 general purpose financial reports as defined in Australian Accounting Standard AASB 1053 Application of Tiers of Australian Accounting Standards. - b) The financial statements and notes, as set out on pages 15 to 26, are in accordance with the Australian Charities and Not-for profits Commission Act 2012, including: - i. giving a true and fair view of the financial position of the Cancer Council SA as at 30 June 2020 and of its performance, for the financial year ended on that date; and - ii. complying with Australian Accounting Standards Reduced Disclosure Regime and the Australian Charities and Not-for-profits Commission Regulation 2013; and - c) there are reasonable grounds to believe that the Cancer Council SA will be able to pay its debts as and when they become due and payable.
+- a) The Company is not publicly accountable. - b) The financial statements and notes, as set out on pages 15 to 25, are in accordance with the Australian Charities and Not-for profits Commission Act 2012, including: - i. giving a true and fair view of the financial position of the Cancer Council SA as at 30 June 2021 and of its performance, for the financial year ended on that date; and - i. complying with Australian Accounting Standards Reduced Disclosure Regime and the Australian Charities and Not-for-profits Commission Regulation 2013; and - c) there are reasonable grounds to believe that the Cancer Council SA will be able to pay its debts as and when they become due and payable.